 Considerations: - If you consume other caffeine sources (coffee, tea, energy drinks), account for total daily intake - Pregnant and nursing women should consult their healthcare provider regarding caffeine intake - Individuals with anxiety disorders or caffeine sensitivity should start with 1 scoop (100mg) to assess tolerance

-How Do Vitamins Uses Green Tea Caffeine
+How Do Vitamins Uses Natural Caffeine

-Product: PurePump® Pre-Workout Caffeine per serving: 200mg from Green Tea Leaf Extract | Serving size: 2 scoops (7.6g) | Servings per container: 30
+Product: PurePump Pre-Workout Caffeine per serving: 200mg Natural Caffeine (Coffee Bean) | Serving size: 2 scoops (7.7g) | Servings per container: 30

-At 200mg, PurePump sits squarely in the clinically effective range (100-300mg) for exercise performance.
-This is one ingredient where PurePump's dose aligns directly with the research sweet spot — enough to meaningfully enhance focus, reaction time, and exercise performance without the excessive dosing that leads to tolerance buildup and sleep disruption.
+PurePump delivers 100mg of natural caffeine from coffee bean per scoop (200mg at the full 2-scoop serving).
+At 200mg, PurePump sits squarely in the clinically effective range (100-300mg) for exercise performance — enough to meaningfully enhance focus, reaction time, and exercise performance without the excessive dosing that leads to tolerance buildup and sleep disruption.
 It's a dose designed for daily use, not a once-a-week stim bomb.

 FAQ

-Is green tea caffeine weaker than synthetic caffeine?
+Is natural caffeine weaker than synthetic caffeine?

 How much caffeine is in PurePump?